spring-media/adsolutions-implementationReference/publisher-display-reference.md

 - you can use stand alone keywords with semicolon `;` separately
 - key/values are also supported. `key=value1,value2;`
 - please ensure to end the line with a semicolon
+- with iabTax you can classify your content - have a look into [this IAB standard](https://iabtechlab.com/standards/content-taxonomy/) for more info

 `</script>`